tonywoode/emu-PC-switch-sync-tool/RealtimeSync_with_FreeFileSync/ReadMe.md

 and easy way of doing that is to open them all in the same FreeFileSync instance - use the 'open' button and ctrl_click them all to open

 The NAS Sync does not copy symlinks at all.
 Some other solution needs to exist to make sure symlinks are the same on all Emu folders

+There is a powershell script here which will create a nice folder link on your desktop which lead to the nas sync shortcuts, it will give it a nice icon

 How could I use the computer-to-computer syncs on Windows?